 Add Sugar and Cinnamon:

-When the butter melts, add 2/3 cup of sugar and 1/2 teaspoon of cinnamon.
-Whisk until thickened and well combined.
+Turn the heat up when the butter melts, adding 2/3 cup sugar and 1/2 teaspoon cinnamon.
+Whisk until thick and combined well.

 Add Vanilla Extract:

-You can also take the mixture off the heat and add 1/2 teaspoon of vanilla extract to the sauce.
+You can also remove the mixture from the heat and add to the sauce a 1/2 teaspoon of vanilla extract.

 Step 5: Assemble the Dish